Resolved

 Citywide Housing Incentive Program (CHIP) Ordinance

-The City of Los Angeles must rezone for 255,433 new units by February 12, 2025 to meet state housing obligations, and the Citywide Housing Incentive Program (CHIP) Ordinance is its main tool.
-The Conservancy believes this will bring added development pressure to historic multifamily buildings and commercial properties, impacting tenants and legacy businesses.
+The City of Los Angeles was asked to rezone for 255,433 new units of housing by a February 2025 deadline to meet state housing obligations, and the Citywide Housing Incentive Program (CHIP) Ordinance was devised as the main program to achieve this.

 Issue Details